farazmalik180/plagiarism__Detection_udacity_nanodegree-project-2/README.md

 ## Project Overview
-This project builds a plagiarism detector that examines a text file and performs binary classification; labeling that file as either plagiarized or not, depending on how similar the text file is to a provided source text.
+This project builds a plagiarism detector that examines a text file and performs binary classification; labeling that file as either plagiarized or not, depends on how similar the text file is to a provided source text.

 ## Software and Libraries